jdberry/tag/README.md

 	tag --tgf \*

-*find* will by default find files within the user home directory + the local filesystem.
+*find* will by default find files within the user home directory + the local filesystem: the local scope.
 You may change the search scope to find only within the user home directory, or to include mounted network filesystems.

     tag --find tagname --home
     tag --find tagname --local